March for Jesus: São Paulo

-The first Brazilian edition of the March for Jesus, held in the city of São Paulo in 1993, took about 350,000 people to the streets of the citycenter, bound for the Anhangabaú Valley, taking place a gospel show and collection of clothing.
-Since then, the event has been transferred to some regions of the city, most of them located in the North Zone of São Paulo.
-Gathering crowds every year, reaches the milestone of 1 million evangelicals participating in the year 2000.
-In 2005 the March was transferred to Paulista Avenue, where it was held for another year.
-In 2007, after a term signed between the Public Prosecutor's Office of São Paulo and the government of Mayor Gilberto Kassab (DEM), there was a restriction on the holding of events on the Avenue, which, from this date, would host only three events per year.
+The first Brazilian event, held in São Paulo in 1993, took about 350,000 people to the streets of the city center, bound for the Anhangabaú Valley, with gospel performances and collection of clothing taking place.
+Since then, the event has been held in other regions of the city, most of them located in the North Zone of São Paulo.
+Gathering crowds every year, a milestone of 1 million evangelicals participating was reached in 2000.
+In 2005 the March was moved to Paulista Avenue, where it was held for another year.
+In 2007, after an agreement was signed between the Public Prosecutor's Office of São Paulo and the government of Mayor Gilberto Kassab (DEM), there was a restriction on holding events on the Avenue, which, from that date, would host only three events per year.

-From this year the March began to be held in the neighborhoods of Bom Retiro and Santana, gathering more than three million participants annually.
-The march path begins in the central region of the city, at tiradentes subway station, follows Tiradentes Avenue, Ponte das Bandeiras, Avenida Santos Dumont, Campo de Bagatelle Square, and ends at Praça Heróis da FEB, Zona Norte.
-After the walk, accompanied by more than 10 electric trios, the participants gather at the concentration of the event, a stage set up in the Heroes Square of FEB, where gospel music shows are held.
-In 2008, Gilberto Kassab, mayor of the city, said the city was studying the possibility of transferring the event to the Interlagos Racetrack, where the 2009 edition would be.
-The decision, made due to complaints from the population living in the Campo de Bagatelle Square region, caused the discontent of the members of the Reborn in Christ Church, organizer of the March in the city of São Paulo.
+The March then began to be held in the neighborhoods of Bom Retiro and Santana, gathering more than three million participants annually.
+The march path begins in the central region of the city at Tiradentes subway station, following Tiradentes Avenue, Ponte das Bandeiras, Avenida Santos Dumont, Campo de Bagatelle Square, and ending at Praça Heróis da FEB, Zona Norte.
+After the walk, accompanied by more than 10 electric trios, the participants gather at a stage set up in the Heroes Square of FEB, where gospel music performances are held.
+In 2008, Gilberto Kassab, mayor of the city, said the city was studying the possibility of transferring the event to the Interlagos Racetrack, where the 2009 event would be.
+The decision, made due to complaints from the population living in the Campo de Bagatelle Square region, caused the discontent of the members of the Reborn in Christ Church, organizer of the March in São Paulo.
 Thus, in 2010, the 18th March for Jesus took place in the North Zone of the city.